 Table of Contents

 Do you have lower back pain?
 You are not alone.
 More than 65 million Americans have lower back pain, making them spend over $10 billion per annum.
 The NCBI had noted low back pain as the second most common cause, making people lose 149 million workdays every year.
 Among the 80 percent of people who experience lower back pain, a considerable percentage would be suffering from one or more herniated lumbar discs.

-Approximately 2% of the population with herniated discs are reported in the American hospitals each year.
+Approximately 2% of the population with herniated discs is reported in American hospitals each year.
 Men are more likely than women to suffer from disc herniation.
 People between the ages of 30 and 50 are more likely to develop a herniated disc.

 At any level in the spine, disc herniation can occur.
 Why do we give lumbar disc herniation such a high priority?
 The lumbar spine is more prone to spinal disc herniation because it is more flexible and plays an important role in weight-bearing and balancing.
 The symptoms resulting from herniated lumbar discs can easily be exacerbated by sitting, standing, or moving.

 What is Lumbar Disc Herniation?

 To understand lumbar disc herniation, we must first understand the anatomy of the spine.
 As we all know, our backbone consists of 33 vertebrae piled and interlocked, one on top of the other.
 There are spinal discs between the vertebrae to ensure the smooth movement of the spine.
 The spinal cord or nerve roots run beneath it in a safe spinal cavity.

 Our spinal column is made up of seven cervical vertebrae, twelve thoracic vertebrae, five lumbar vertebrae, and the rest of the spine’s sacrum and coccyx.
-The lumbar spine comprises of five lumbar vertebrae connected by intervertebral discs.
+The lumbar spine comprises five lumbar vertebrae connected by intervertebral discs.

 The intervertebral discs are made of the annulus fibrosus and the nucleus pulposus.
 The tough outer layer, known as the annulus fibrosus, is made up of various nerve fibers and is flexible.
 The nucleus pulposus is a soft, jelly-like substance in the center.
 These discs work as shock absorbers during the violent movements of the body.